TonPlaygramBot/TonPlaygramWebApp/README.md

 ### Watch-to-earn demo

-Use `/watch` to see available videos.
-Watching a video via the web app awards the listed TPC once per video.
+Watching short videos also awards TPC.
+These "watch to earn" videos now live on the Tasks page rather than a separate section.
+Use `/watch` in Telegram or open the Tasks page in the web app to see available videos.

 ### Deployment on Render